3lLobo/Blocqbook/README.md

 Picture a phonebook for the blockchain.

-Or, if you never browsed the white-pages for your crush's number, ios-contact app for all of the W3b.
+Or, if you never browsed the white-pages for your crush's number, an ios-contact app for all of the W3b.
-An awesome web-3 app which allows you to retrieve your transactions, add contacts, send text messages to peers & transfer files as well.
-Built by a team of three developers - [Florian Wolf](https://github.com/3lLobo) , [Julian Perassi](https://github.com/perassijulian) & [Reshma Shaik](https://github.com/TheReshma), this project lives up to the promise of decentralized WEB3.
+We ship a fully-awesome web-3 app for retrieving transactions, contact management, instant messaging and peers2peer file transfer.
+Built by a team of 🌳 developers - [Florian Wolf](https://github.com/3lLobo) , [Julian Perassi](https://github.com/perassijulian) & [Reshma Shaik](https://github.com/TheReshma), this project lives up to the promise of decentralized WEB3.
 Just connect your [Metamask](https://metamask.io/) wallet, and voila!
 All your transactions have been fetched and you are now ready to chit chat with your peers the decentralized way !

 ## Live Site